CosmosDB/labs/java/technical_deep_dive/02-creating_multi_partition_solution.md

 1. In the query tab, replace the contents of the *query editor* with the following SQL query:

     ```sql
-    SELECT VALUE COUNT(1) FROM recordings
+    SELECT VALUE COUNT(1) FROM c
     ```

 1. Click the **Execute Query** button in the query tab to run the query.

 1. In the **Results** pane, observe the results of your query.

-1. Back in the **Data Explorer** section, right-click the **IoTDeviceData** database node and select the **Delete Database** option.
+1. Back in the **Data Explorer** section, right-click the database node and select the **Delete Database** option.

-    > Since you created multiple collections in this database with high throughput, it makes sense to dispose of the database immediately to minimize your Azure subscription consumption.
+    > It makes sense to dispose of the database immediately to minimize your Azure subscription consumption.

-1. In the **Delete Database** popup enter the name of the database (**IoTDeviceData**) in the field and then press the **OK** button.
+1. In the **Delete Database** popup enter the name of the database  in the field and then press the **OK** button.

 1. Close your browser application.